 17. Wave Team vs. Particle Team Match Report.

 This chapter takes us back a hundred years ago when the heated debate about the nature of light ended in a victory of the corpuscular model that represented light as massless particles (photons) that could fly in the void.
 It clearly shows why the classical wave theory of light, which had a broad empirical base, crumbled under the attack of a new quantum theory of light: it failed to propose the interaction mechanism.
 The Particle team that proposed a virtual mechanism won the game and is still keeping the victory cup in its cabinet.

 18. The Physical Meaning of Mass.

 Considering the contradictions and impasses of the mainstream theoretical models, the need for a new theory seems to be self-evident.
 But they have become dogmas that are considered impeccable.
 In the twentieth century, theoretical physics ceased to be a branch of science where hypotheses are theorems that require empirical proof and became a set of axiomatic constructions requiring only the art of mathematical description.
 We can even say that the prevailing trend in theoretical physics is this: if a model is described mathematically, it is considered proven.
-So, from an instrument for describing physical phenomena, mathematics has turned into a way to create arbitrary virtual entities and hide contradictions by such tricks as renormalization.
-Even the founding fathers of the Standard Model acknowledged that they play “shell game” and called it “hocus-pocus” and “dippy process” (Richard Feynman).
+So, from an instrument for describing physical phenomena, mathematics has turned into a way to hide contradictions with reality and internal inconsistencies of the models.